yansh/yansh.github.io/_posts/articles/2015-05-23-phd-distruption.markdown

 #Conclusion

-As I write this, it seems that above is going to be too simplistic, but in practice it's very hard.
-Simply because most of the time it will be hard to know in advance if it actually works.
-You will need funding for it and this means the process needs to be evaluated by someone.
+As I write this, it might seems that above is too simplistic and maybe even naive.
+I do realise that in  practice it's very hard, as with everything it is very complex and many factors are involved.
+More so, it will be hard to know in advance if it actually works.
+You need funding for it and this means the process needs to be evaluated by someone.
 How can you evaluate it?
 In my opinion, this is not the right question.
 PhD is not an exam.
 It's a journey.
 Your ultimate goal should be changing the world; the lab is there to assist you with mentorship, advice, connections.
 This might resemble an incubator for start-ups, with one crucial difference, the main focus is on YOU rather than spinning off companies, which are just by products.
-A great example of that is Computer lab in Cambridge, UK[^6].
+A great example of that is Computer lab in Cambridge, UK[^8].
 This is one of the most successful labs when it comes to innovation.
 Ironically, in my brief time in the lab, I didn't see much push to spin out companies and yet as you walk into the build you are faced with a stand full of companies that came out of the lab.
 The lab just provides people with a great environment to learn and cultivate their talents and skills.
 It is also a great place to brainstorm ideas.

 To sum up, there is no real formula and pretending that the current (academic) approach can be adjusted to fit a new reality doesn't really make sense to me.
 There are no experts on this — at least in my mind.
 This is a random and unpredictable process.
 Ultimately, we might just get lucky a couple of times, so we should at least enjoy the ride.